Pipeline Parallelism

 2. You want to specify a different number of concurrency.

-One notable example that comports with these conditions is data to the GPU.
+One notable example that meets these conditions is transferring data to the GPU.
 Due to the hardware constraints, only one data transfer can be performed at a time.
-To transfer data, you need a stream object, and you want to keep using the same stream object across the function invocations.
+To transfer data without interrupting the model training, you need to use a stream object dedicated for the transfer, and you want to keep using the same stream object across multiple function invocations.

 To maintain a state, you can either encapsulate it in a callable class instance, or put it in a thread-local storage.
 The following example shows how to initialize and store a CUDA stream in a thread-local storage.